 This is a 100% Single Honours programme and cannot be studied on a 75%, 50%, or 25% basis; if you would like to focus on one or two of our languages, please see the individual entries for those languages.

-Students following Modern Languages (Triple Subject) study at least two languages from advanced level, plus a third language from beginners’ or advanced level, or they study one language from advanced level and two languages from beginners level.
-You also have the option to begin a new beginners’ language in second year.
+Students following Modern Languages (Triple Subject) study at least two languages from advanced level, plus a third language from beginners’ or advanced level, or they study one language from advanced level and two languages from beginners’ level.
+You also have the option to begin a new beginners’ language in Year Two.

 The programme includes a compulsory Year Abroad split between at least two of your languages.
 You may spend the time abroad at a university, as an assistant in a school, or on a work placement.